divyankachaudhari/divyankachaudhari.github.io/about.md

 I want to work towards creating accessible and high quality educational resources.
 I've lived and learned over the internet, and want to give back.
 Last summer, I also launched [CovEd India](https://www.covedindia.org/) with my friends.
 I also want to work on creating high quality Computer Science content.

 Other than academics, I play sports and am a violinist.
 I've played at national level before and have participated in inter-IIT at college level.
-I like reading a lot (science-fiction is my favorite).
-I also like non-fiction a lot, and I always keep buying new books to read them off and then buy new ones!
+I like reading a lot, especially non-fiction now-a-days.
+I always keep buying new books to read them off to buy new ones!
+I have been trying to improve my writing skills by carefully looking at what I write.

 <!-- #<embed src="https://divyankachaudhar.github.io/MTL106%20Minor.pdf" width="950px" height="700px" /> -->